For the complete documentation index, see llms.txt.

 Why It Matters

 Algorithms increasingly influence political information, news dissemination, and public opinion.
 Without transparency, these automated systems can manipulate what people see or hide important details, potentially undermining democracy and informed decision-making.
-Transparency helps prevent abuses like hidden censorship, biased profiling, or misinformation amplification.
+Transparency helps prevent abuses like hidden censorship, biased profiling, or Misinformation amplification.
 It also fosters trust by allowing scrutiny and accountability.

 Algorithmic Transparency vs Algorithmic Bias